KubaJastrz/webpack-ssr-hmr-demo/README.md

 Node serves regular express instance with webpack dev and hot middlewares.
 That, combined with `module.hot.accept` in `src/index.tsx`, provides HMR for client side.
-But there is one issue here.
-If you refresh the page, you'll see that client bundle renders correct updated information, but server responds with outdated html markup.
-To fix that I've used node HMR (https://github.com/minimal-xyz/minimal-webpack-nodejs-hmr).
+For HMR in express server it uses [`webpack-hot-server-middleware`](https://github.com/60frames/webpack-hot-server-middleware).

-In SSR it uses [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin) for automatic script injection.
+In SSR it uses [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin) for automatic script injection.
 You can see more in `src/requestHandler.tsx`.